 You won’t have to look far to experience the past.
 In Perth’s historic heart, you’ll find the iconic State Buildings – formerly known as the Lands, Titles and Treasury – which have been restored to retain its mid 19th century architecture and repurposed to breathe new life into the city’s past.

 Today, the hub houses an urban space for the public with an array of dining, retail, arts, lounging and entertainment experiences.
-If you’re planning to make a stay of it, check out the luxury hotel, COMO The Treasury, that’s home to 48 elegant rooms featuring the original high ceilings, cornices and balconies of the former building.
+If you’re planning to make a stay of it, check out the Container hotel, COMO The Treasury, that’s home to 48 elegant rooms featuring the original high ceilings, cornices and balconies of the former building.

 2. Bike around Rottnest Island and snap that famous quokka selfie

 If you’re looking for a fun day trip, Rottnest Island or “Rotto” as locals call it, makes for an incredible city escape.
 It’s a short ferry ride from Perth with the Rottnest Express and if you’re lucky, you’ll even spot dolphins in the water.